soen/Conjunction/CONTRIBUTING.md

 Please note there is a code of conduct, please follow it in all your interactions with the project.

-## Pull Request Process

-1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. You may merge the Pull Request in once you have the sign-off of at least one other project maintainer, that has reviewed the changes you want to merge.
+## Reporting Issues and Asking Questions

+Before opening an issue, please search the [issue tracker](https://github.com/soen/Conjunction/issues) to make sure your issue hasn't already been reported.

 ## Development

-Visit the issue tracker to find a list of open issues that need attention.
+Visit the [issue tracker](https://github.com/soen/Conjunction/issues) to find a list of open issues that need attention.

 Fork, then clone the repo: